OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpSlideShowAdvanceMode.md

 ---
-title: PpSlideShowAdvanceMode Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpSlideShowAdvanceMode enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpSlideShowAdvanceMode
 ms.assetid: 58167ce9-3859-ebf4-b9ee-2bef2c88822c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpSlideShowAdvanceMode Enumeration (PowerPoint)
+# PpSlideShowAdvanceMode enumeration (PowerPoint)

 Constants that specify the mode of advance of the slide show, passed to and returned by the **AdvanceMode** property of the **SlideShowSettings** object.